Calcore offers a Limited Lifetime Residential and 15 year Limited Light Commercial Walk Warranty against manufacturing defects.

 Calcore Flooring is protected with a wear layer that contains Aluminum Oxide, therefore Calcore warrants that there will be no wear-through of the wear layer for the amount of years indicated for the specific product from normal traffic or maintenance.
 “Wear-through” refers to complete loss of the wear layer so that the printed design layer is changed or affected.

-This warranty is made solely to the original purchaser of Seattle or Portland series Stone Composite Flooring and is not transferable under any circumstance.
+This warranty is made solely to the original purchaser of Seattle XL, Portland, Medford, Spokane, Vancouver XL, or Carissima Series Stone Composite Flooring and is not transferable under any circumstance.
 This limited warranty is expressly in lieu of any other express warranty whether oral or written.